 - STRIPED BASS are the most sought after fish in the Delta.
 They run from two pounds to over 50 pounds, but an eight- to 20-pounder is more typical.
 You can troll for them, usually rigging with a bugeye jig and a Rebel lure.
 A keeper must be at least 18 inches in length.
 You are allowed two in a day or two in possession.
 You can use bait for stripers — threadfin shad is a favorite bait, but anglers also are successful with sardines.

-STURGEON are awesome, an almost prehistoric fish.
-Minimum size for a keeper sturgeon is 46 inches.
+- STURGEON are awesome, and almost prehistoric fish.
+The minimum size for a keeper sturgeon is 46 inches.
 If you catch a sturgeon over six feet long, these days you must return it to the water.
 You are only allowed to catch one per day or have one in possession.
 Photos have been taken of sturgeon that weighed between 300 and 400 pounds.
 Most sturgeon are caught using bait, some by anglers after striped bass.
 Ghost shrimp is a favorite bait.
 Some anglers practice catch and release.

 - CATFISH are the most dependable fish in the Delta.
 Some say they also are the best eating.
 This is a prolific fish and it is not difficult to catch 20 or 30 of them on one evening's outing.
 Typically they weigh in at a pound or two, but many tip the scales at 8 to 10 pounds.
 Occasionally one weighing over 20 pounds is taken.
 You fish for them off the bottom using a sliding sinker arrangement.
 Delta clams are the preferred bait, but some anglers have caught them using Vienna sausages.